-These sociopedagogic essentials are actualized within the societal framework between the poles of intimacy (intimate, personal relationships) and matter-of-factness (formal, impersonal relationships).
-The aims of educating in a sociopedagogic perspective are: meaningful fellowship, social-societal flexibility and preparedness for the future.
+These sociopedagogical essentials are actualized within the societal framework between the poles of intimacy (intimate, personal relationships) and matter-of-factness (formal, impersonal relationships).
+The aims of educating, in a sociopedagogical perspective, are: meaningful fellowship, social-societal flexibility, and preparedness for the future.